-The Land Accelerator has been held twice in Africa and will return to Nairobi for the third time in October 2020.
-The program will also be launching in South Asia in June 2020 and in Latin America in September 2020.
+The Land Accelerator has been held twice in Africa and will return to Nairobi for the third time in April 2021.
+The program is holding its first South Asia cohort from July-December 2020 and Latin America cohort from December 2020-April 2021.

 Tops tips and information for applying from the Land Accelerator launch in Delhi